peterszerzo/elm-gameroom/talk.md

 ### What do we need to describe a game like this?

-* some data structure describing the current game problem `"insurance"`
+* some data structure describing the current game problem `"hedgehog"`
 * some data structure describing any player's guess `1`
 * a view describing how the screen looks like based on the current problem and the players' guesses (nice-to-have: also react to user input and report back if a guess is made)
 * a way to decide if the guess was correct (`1 !== 0`.
 Too bad..)